perladvent/perldotcom/content/article/_pub_2012_10_an-overview-of-lexing-and-parsing.md

 same stage, you'll always get the same result.
 The *Finite* part means the input stream only contains a limited number of different tokens, which simplifies the code.
-The *Automata* is, essentially, a software machineâa program.
+The *Automata* is, essentially, a software machine—a program.
 DFAs are also often called STTs (State Transition Tables).

 How do you make this all work in Perl?
 [MetaCPAN](https://metacpan.org/)